 “What’s possible and what do I like?”

-There are plenty of places you could go to find ideas for a kitchen remodel.
+There are many places you could go to find ideas for a kitchen remodel.
 We’ll list some ideas here for you, but ultimately when you’re in the mode of thinking about changing your kitchen, stay open for ideas to find you.
 Something as simple as a shop display or a glimpse of something on TV can inspire ideas for your new space.
 If you’re looking for specific places to go, though, we can point you to a few resources.

 Neal’s 1000+ Design Ideas Gallery